-Loapi is installed on the smartphone hidden in alleged antivirus apps or "adult apps" with porn content for Android.
-After querying and consenting to the user, the Trojan obtains administrator rights and then starts with its malware.
-The perfidious thing: it is a modular malware, so individual modules can be added by the hackers or removed from the software.
-Are there according to Kaspersky currently known these Loapi modules:
+Hidden in alleged antivirus apps or "adult apps" with porn content for Android, Loapi is installed on the smartphone.
+Of the Trojans obtains the administrator rights after query and consent of the user and then starts with its malicious program.
+The perfidy: it is a modular malware, so individual modules can be added by the hackers or removed from the software.
+According to Kaspersky [Current BSI warning about Kaspersky (15.03.2022/XNUMX/XNUMX): Read all the background here] currently these Loapi modules are known:

-Not that the various modules and their functions are bad enough, Loapi also protects itself from being deprived of administrator rights.
-If the smartphone user tries to do this, Loapi blocks the display and closes the window.
-In addition, his C&C (Command and Control) server provides him with an up-to-date list of anti-malware programs that could detect and remove him.
-If a corresponding app is installed, the Trojan warns of alleged malware and offers to remove it.
+Not that the various modules and their functions are bad enough, Loapi also protects itself against having administrator rights revoked.
+If the smartphone user starts a corresponding attempt, Loapi blocks the display and closes the window.
+It also gets an up-to-date list of anti-malware programs that could detect and remove it from its C&C (Command and Control) server.
+Will a corresponding App installed, the Trojan warns of alleged malware and offers to remove it.
 The installed antivirus program is simply removed.
-You can hardly ignore Loapi because the message is repeated over and over again in a loop.
+You can hardly ignore Loapi because the message is repeated again and again in a loop.

 Due to the many different modules of the Trojan, which go about their criminal work in the background, as well as the constant messages in case you want to get rid of the malware, the smartphone can be used to such an extent that the battery heats up to the point of deforming.
 Nikita Buchka, security expert at Kaspersky Lab, explains the facts: